emmajanedrews/base-template/_posts/2017-01-23-when-is-the-right-time-for-a-retained-search.md

 Today I wanted to answer some questions I get when it comes to the difference between a retained and contingent search.
 When should you use each one?

-The answer we hear from many other recruiters is to only use a retained search on high-level executive positions.
+The answer we hear from many other recruiters is to only use a retained search for high-level executive positions.
 Frankly, I've found that this is not always the case.

 **I believe you want to look at using a retained search anytime you want to exhaust a search.**It's a position that's tough to fill and it's imperative that you find the right person for that role, so a retained search is probably the best way to go.
 With our retained searches, we tap into the 21 recruiters we have working specifically in healthcare.
-We do a full nationwide search that makes us able to identify several candidates to present.
+We do a full nationwide search that allow us to identify several candidates to present.

 Having an investment from our client up front allows us the time and resources to perform a strong and exhaustive search.

 Another question we often get is whether candidates are better on a retained search versus a contingent search.
-At the end of the day, it's the same candidates out there, but with a retained search, you will find that\*\* the candidates are vetted much better.\*\*With a retained search, you can really take the time to make sure you're exhausting the search and identifying the candidates.
+At the end of the day, it's the same candidates out there, but with a retained search, you will find that **the candidates are vetted much better.** With a retained search, you can really take the time to make sure you're exhausting the search and identifying the candidates.

 {% include pullquote.html %}